Reverend Charles Heycock1

 Thomas Beaumont1

-Thomas Beaumont was born on 18 February 1916.1 He was the son of Richard Henry Beaumont and Edith Hacking.1 He married Jillian Mary Weeks, daughter of George William Weeks, on 3 December 1949.1 He died in May 1990 at age 74.2
+Thomas Beaumont was born on 18 February 1916.1 He was the son of Richard Henry Beaumont and Edith Hacking.1 He married Jillian Mary Weeks, daughter of George William Weeks and Elsie Louise Goshawk, on 3 December 1949.1 He died on 2 May 1990 at age 74 at Fishbourne, Chichester, Sussex, England.2,3

-Thomas Beaumont was educated at Repton School, Repton, Derbyshire, England.1 He was educated at Clare College, Cambridge University, Cambridge, Cambridgeshire, England.1 He graduated from Cambridge College with the degree of Master of Arts (M.A.).1 He fought in the Second World War, in the Royal Artillery, in Africa, India and Burma.1 He was a solicitor.1 He was an assistant clerk for the West Sussex County Council.1
+He was educated at Repton School, Repton, Derbyshire, EnglandG.1 He graduated from Clare College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)1 He fought in the Second World War, in the Royal Artillery, in Africa, India and Burma.1 He was a solicitor.1 He was an assistant clerk for the West Sussex County Council.1

 Children of Thomas Beaumont and Jillian Mary Weeks